decentralized-identity/org/bi-weekly/agenda.md

             - Key State Message

     *  **Sidetree WG** (Troy, Daniel) [meeting minutes](https://github.com/decentralized-identity/sidetree/blob/agenda/agenda.md)
+        *  DID Test Suite now has an Ion entry and an Orb entry!
+            *  ` equivalentID` and `canonicalId`  and DIDComm Service Blocks all represented in DID-Core (no longer at risk?)
+        *  outstanding issues:
+            *  work items for specifying generalizable Orb primitive (like activity anchors) need to be spun up
+            *  Activity Anchors (core to Orb but more generalized) - how to anchor things (not just Sidetree event digests) in ActivityPub **and** CAS (i.e. IPFS)
+                *  Oliver: InteropWG presi from that commuity?
+Juan: YASSSS
         *  Sidetree DID Type Registry - Daniel (https://github.com/decentralized-identity/sidetree/pull/1120/files)
               - Approved during WG call.
               - Next action: clarify how the type number is related to the Sidetree property value.